The following is a partial list of documents recorded with the Clerk for permanent retention:

-In addition to records available at the Clerk's Office, the Maryland State Archives is the central depository for government records dating back to the founding of Maryland in 1634.
-The Guide to Government Records provides a listing of all permanent government records at the Archives.
+In addition to records available at the Clerk's Office, the Maryland State Archives is the central repository for government records dating back to the founding of Maryland in 1634.
+For more information, see Historical Records.

 Recording Hours 8:30 a.m. to 3:30 p.m.

 How to Record a Deed in Queen Anne’s County

 Prior to presenting a deed for recording at the Clerk’s Office, all deeds must be reviewed and stamped by the Finance Office of Queen Anne’s County, located at 107 N. Liberty Street, Centreville, Maryland, 21617.

 Any deed or document that effects a change of ownership must be accompanied by:

 - A copy of the complete deed and intake sheet for submission to the Department of Assessment and Taxation.

 - A certificate of preparation by a Maryland Attorney or one of the parties named in the instrument.

 - A check payable to the Clerk of the Circuit Court for Queen Anne’s County for the proper amount of recording fees, state recordation tax, and state and county transfer taxes.
 (See Costs.)

 - A certificate of residency and/or an affidavit of total payment amount of the Non-Resident Withholding Tax made payable to the Clerk of the Circuit Court for Queen Anne’s County.
 You may obtain more information on the certificate of residency and/or total payment of Non-Resident Withholding tax by calling 1-800-638-2937 or on the Comptroller’s Web site.
 Also see the Withholding Forms.